jeffomatic/jeffomatic.github.io/_posts/2012-04-29-redis-as-a-mutex-service.md

 ---
 layout: post
 title: Redis as a mutex service
+description: How to use Redis for distributed mutual exclusion.
 ---

 <a href="https://www.flickr.com/photos/xserve/368758286" title="Lock by Lok Leung, on Flickr"><img src="https://farm1.staticflickr.com/115/368758286_e4dcb5ae53.jpg" width="500" height="334" alt="Lock"></a>